aaron-grau/curic/react/projects/todos/README.md

 In this phase you will create a Rails API that stores `Todo`s in a database and serves JSON in response to HTTP requests.

-Unlike Rails apps that we have built before, our Rails API will have controllers and models but not HTML views.
-Instead of being a full-stack app, its purpose will be to interface between our React/Redux front-end and Postgres database.
+**NB**: Our Rails API will have controllers and models but will not have HTML views.
-Its endpoints will be the Controller#Actions.
+Instead of being a full-stack app, its purpose will be to serve information between our Postgres database and React/Redux front-end.
+It will respond to HTTP requests by running Controller#Actions, the same way as before.
+Its responses, however, will be JSON instead of HTML.
 Our app will render views via React components that parse JSON served up from the database.
 User interactions with React components will dispatch actions to our Redux store that either fire ajax requests or render the newest application state.

 Let's get started!